We have created a common platform that all our WordPress plugins use and share segments of code to reduce database lookups and calculations.

 If you have a little browse through our WordPress Plugin shop you will notice that many of our plugins are in the same space.
 Meaning if our customers like one of our plugins the chances are they will most likely need and benefit from other plugins that we have created.

-This isn't by chance, we purposefully designed and created plugins that would work particularly well with each other therefore helping us make a strong robust platform.
+This isn't by chance, we purposefully designed and created plugins that would work particularly well with each other therefore helping us make a strong robust platform and provide useful plugins to our customers.

 ERPPU updates product prices depending on the purchasing country's exchange rate.
-If it costs $1 less to buy the product after a rate change, then the sale price will change automatically too.
-This ensures the online shop has the best possible price for the customer.
+If it costs $1 less to buy the product after a rate change, then the public facing sale price will change automatically too.
+This ensures the online shop has the best possible price for their customers.

 If ERPPU changes the price then it makes sense to update MWPU at the same time, therefore, saving MWPU from a job.